Oil & Gas: Executing on Org Redesign Efficiently, Now with Social Distancing

 – Darren Woods, ExxonMobil Chairman and CEO (EnergyFactor).

-Best practices point to a similar commitment and focus when realizing on the expected value of the closed deal.
-Again, McKinsey outline success criteria in a post-merger scenario but the advice is broadly applicable to any organizational transformation, stating that in order to succeed, “a designated team must be provided with all necessary data and resources and be left to build the new portfolio and organization.
+Best practices point to a similar commitment and focus when realizing the expected value of the closed deal.
+Again, McKinsey outlines success criteria in a post-merger scenario but the advice is broadly applicable to any organizational transformation, stating that to succeed, “a designated team must be provided with all necessary data and resources and be left to build the new portfolio and organization.
 To ensure talent retention, communicate early, clearly, and convincingly to the people you want to keep, and ‘walk the talk’ by openly appointing leaders from both companies to New Co. positions.”

-Setting aside access to confidential HR data, subject to outlined regulatory timelines for M&A transactions, even with all of the data legally accessible how can a global, multi-disciplinary team gather, ingest, visualize, consume and act efficiently and collaboratively while meeting these goals?
+Setting aside access to confidential HR data, subject to outlined regulatory timelines for M&A transactions, even with all of the data legally accessible how can a global, multi-disciplinary team gather, ingest, visualize, consume, and act efficiently and collaboratively while meeting these goals?

-While a rebalancing of supply/demand and rising prices can improve financial metrics the core deliverable of redesigning the organization remains and implementing a replicable and efficient methodology and solution is of benefit at $25 oil or $100 oil.
+While rebalancing supply/demand and rising prices can improve financial metrics the core deliverable of redesigning the organization remains and implementing a replicable and efficient methodology and solution is of benefit at $25 oil or $100 oil.

 The power of visualization is always clear when working with our enterprise clients.
 Seeing different scenarios dynamically presented and then tested unlocks immediate insights.
 Applying a filter assumption or scenario and seeing it unfold on a global geographic employee map and then comparing it with COVID-19 patterns and responses in the affected regions can empower decision-makers while taking into account safety and operational risk considerations.
-Furthermore, for all stakeholders to be able to access a single source of organizational truth in a purpose-built, secure, and cloud-based collaboration solution allows the team to accelerate value delivery while managing potentially new remote work mandates.For more information, please email us directly at info@nakisa.com.
+Moreover, providing all stakeholders with access to a single source of organizational truth via a purpose-built, secure, and cloud-based collaboration solution enables the team to expedite value delivery, especially when managing potential new remote work mandates.

-Be the first to know!
+Be the first to know

-Subscribe to the Nakisa newsletter.
+Subscribe to the Nakisa monthly newsletter.

 HR-Suite-Main